eblot/pyftdi/README.md

 ### Python support

+PyFtdi requires Python 3.6+.

+### API break

+PyFtdi *v0.52* was the last PyFtdi version to support Python 3.5.
 Python 3.5 has reached end-of-life on September 5th, 2020.
-PyFtdi *v0.52* is the last PyFtdi version to support Python 3.5.
-Next PyFtdi series will require Python 3.6+.

-### API break

 Starting with version *v0.40.0*, several API changes are being introduced.
 While PyFtdi tries to maintain backward compatibility with previous versions,